CiscoCloud/vaquero-docs/docs/current/getting-started.md

 ### using the sandbox ip space via github

+1. Go through steps 1-4.
+2. Create your own github repo to contain your own data model
+3. If your machine is not routable set up [ngrok and the githook as described in the README](https://ciscocloud.github.io/vaquero-docs/docs/current/README.html)
+4. Create your own vaquero configuration based off `config/git-*.yaml` examples.
+Update the Gitter fields and SoT section to reflect your repo.
+Run vaquero.
+5. Pull down your repo and make updates to your repository and see githooks in vaquero

 ### using the sandbox ip space via local dir

+1. Go through steps 1-4
+2. Update the `local/` data model.

 ##### Running the validator
+After sshing into the vagrant VM, with the container on it.

 `docker run -v /vagrant/local:/vaquero/local shippedrepos-docker-vaquero.bintray.io/vaquero/vaquero:latest validate <OPTIONS>`